Laceeee/VideoShareMEAN/README.md

 # VideoShareMEAN

-This is a video sharing platform project written in MEAN stack created for the Program System Development course.
+This is a video sharing platform project written in the MEAN stack created for the Program System Development course.

 ## Requirements